 Over time, infertility began to wear on us.

 We were trying so hard.
 To throw ourselves, our hearts, our hopes, our dreams, our faith back into the sheets month after month.
-“Maybe this would be the month..” my heart would whisper.
+“Maybe this will be the month…” my heart would whisper.

 It didn’t seem to matter.

 And it felt like my husband and I just stayed still.
 Frozen in time.

 While the rest of the world rushed past us.